johnjare/spree/README.md

 ## Synopsis

 Spree is a tool that helps you classify microbial isolates using whole genome assemblies.
-It does this by building a UPGMA Mash tree with the target isolate(s) and up to to up to five representatives of each species of a specified genus.
-Representative genomes are automatically downloaded from the
-NCBI database and are preferentially selected based on several quality metrics: database source (RefSeq > GenBank), assembly level (complete > chromsome
-> scaffold > contig), genome length, and depth of coverage.
+It does this by building a UPGMA Mash tree with the target isolate(s) and up to up to five representatives of each species of a specified genus.
+Representative genomes are automatically downloaded from the NCBI database and are preferentially selected based on several quality metrics: database source (RefSeq > GenBank), assembly level (complete > chromsome > scaffold > contig), genome length, and depth of coverage.
 The primary results are a phylogenetic tree and a list of the top 10 closest related genomes based on Mash distance.

 ## Quick Start
 ```